GozieUdemba/NewIntrotoGithub/Introtogithub.md

 ### **Introduction**

 Github has become an indispensable tool for software developers.
 The purpose of this article is to provide some descriptions of Github and how to use it.
-Some graphic illustrations of GitHub actions such as cloning, commit and pull request will also be presented.
+Some definitions and graphic illustrations of GitHub actions such as cloning, commit and pull request will also be presented.

 ### **What is GitHub**